 - Buy your ski pass online to miss the queue and pick it up from the ski office.

 There are no direct trains to the resort and the public bus does not run every day.
-The best way to get to the resort is to get a private transfer, shared transfer or hire a car.
-We hired a car for our 4 days, which was cheaper than a private transfer going just one way.
+The best way to get to the resort is by private transfer, shared transfer or hire a car We hired a car for our 4 days, which was cheaper than a private transfer going just one way.

 We hired our skis from Sports Centre in the middle of Cervinia Village, which was recommended to us.
-We also received a discount with the ‘Winter Card’ (refer to the tips for more info), which is around 10%-15% off your rental.
+We also received a discount with our ‘Winter Card’ (refer to the tips for more info), which is around 10%-15% off your rental.
 The staff were really friendly and the skis were of high standard.

 We stayed at the beautiful 4-star family run Hotel Excelsior Planet right across the road from the ski slopes and with views of the Matterhorn.
 This place had everything you need for a holiday, warm hospitality, a four-course dinner mixed between traditional Valle d’Aosta and Italian gastronomy and a Wellness area to relax in the afternoon (Full review to come).

-Accommodation is also available in the nearby village of Valtournenche, which is a little cheaper option and is connected by the chairlifts and gondola.
+- Accommodation is also available in the nearby village of Valtournenche, which is a little cheaper option and is connected by the chairlifts and gondola.
 This is not an additional cost, as Valtournenche is part of your ski pass.

 Where to eat on the Mountain

-Chalet Etoile is renowned for making some of the best food on the Breuil-Cervinia slopes, which has made them very popular over the years.
+Chalet Etoile is renowned for making some of the best food on the Breuil-Cervinia Ski Resort slopes, which has made them very popular over the years.
 You will have to book in advance during the peak period to get a table for lunch.
 Even skiers from Zermatt, Switzerland ski over to have lunch here for the day.

 The bit I loved about this place and I found surreal was that they were also a sushi restaurant that delivered to your hotel.
 Now usually, I would be a little bit funny about these things but I tried the sushi and it was fresh and really nice.

-Catch the cable car from Laghi Cime Bianche to Plateau Rosa and stand on the yellow line, which is the border between Italy and Switzerland.
+- Catch the cable car from Laghi Cime Bianche to Plateau Rosa and stand on the yellow line, which is the border between Italy and Switzerland.

-Ski over to Schwarzsee on the Swiss side for lunch, if you are looking for some additional amazing shots of the Matterhorn Mountain (Monte Cervino).
+- Ski over to Schwarzsee on the Swiss side for lunch, if you are looking for some additional amazing shots of the Matterhorn Mountain (Monte Cervino).

-Do the ski run over to Zermatt for the day, if you have time and you are a moderate skier.
+- Do the ski run over to Zermatt for the day, if you have time and you are a moderate skier.
 It takes you around the Matterhorn (cervino) if you do the number 69 or 70 towards Zermatt village.
 Most of the run is red but to be honest, I didn’t find it too hard to do but this is my personal opinion.

-If you do decide to head over to Zermatt or vice versa make sure you get home before the last chairlift.
+- If you do decide to head over to Zermatt or vice versa make sure you get home before the last chairlift.
 Otherwise, it will end up costing you a small fortune to get back via a taxi (Cab) and will take around 4 hours one way.

-My understanding is that you are not allowed to use a drone on the ski fields.
+- My understanding is that you are not allowed to use a drone on the ski fields.
 Please contact the tourist office beforehand if you wanting to use.